shopware/meteor/CONTRIBUTING.md

 We create and manage our changelogs with changesets.
 Follow these steps to create a changelog:

-1. Run `npx changesets`
+1. Run `npx changesets add`
-2. Select the packages you updated
+2. Select the package you updated
-3. Define your version bump for each package
+3. Define your version bump for this package
 4. Write a meaningful changelog message
+5. Repeat the step for other packages you want to change

 Feel free to check out the [changesets documentation](https://github.com/changesets/changesets?tab=readme-ov-file#documentation) for more information on how to work with it.